JordonAJ/windows-cybersecurity-home-lab/README.md

 ## Findings

 The investigation identified three failed interactive authentication attempts against Employee01 followed by a successful authentication.
-Because these events were intentionally generated as part of the lab, they represented a controlled simulation rather than an actual security incident.
+Because these events were intentionally generated as part of the lab, they represented a controlled situation rather than an actual security incident.

-This exercise demonstrated how Windows Security logs can be used to identify authentication failures, correlate related events, and construct a basic incident timeline.
+This exercise showed how Windows Security logs can be used to identify authentication failures, correlate related events, and construct a basic incident timeline.

 ## Skills Practiced